5 Best Protein Powders for Muscle Gain (2026): Tested for Taste & Results

 How We Test Protein Powders

-- Protein quality and quantity - We assess protein content per serving, amino acid profile completeness, and biological value to ensure each powder provides the essential amino acids needed for muscle protein synthesis
+- Protein quality and quantity - Content per serving, amino acid profile, and biological value

-- Absorption speed and digestibility - We evaluate how quickly each protein is absorbed, whether it causes digestive discomfort, and how well it sits on the stomach during and after workouts
+- Absorption speed and digestibility - How quickly the protein is absorbed, and whether it causes GI discomfort

-- Mixability and taste - We test how easily each powder mixes with water and milk, assess flavor quality across different options, and evaluate texture and aftertaste
+- Mixability and taste - How easily it mixes, flavor quality across options, texture and aftertaste

-- Ingredient quality and purity - We examine ingredient lists for fillers, artificial additives, and third-party testing certifications to ensure clean, high-quality formulations
+- Ingredient quality and purity - Fillers, artificial additives, and third-party testing certifications

-- BCAA and amino acid content - We analyze branched-chain amino acid (BCAA) content, leucine levels, and complete amino acid profiles that support muscle recovery and growth
+- BCAA and amino acid content - BCAA levels, leucine content, and complete amino acid profile

 Quick Comparison Table